quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## spin_bit_updated {#connectivity-spinbitupdated}
 Importance: Base

-To be emitted when the spin bit changes value.
-It SHOULD NOT be emitted if the spin bit is set without changing its value.
+The `spin_bit_updated` event conveys information about the QUIC latency spin bit; see {{Section 17.4 of QUIC-TRANSPORT}}.
+The event is emitted when the spin bit changes value, it SHOULD NOT be emitted if the spin bit is set without changing its value.

 Definition: